Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Definitions and main results

-\end{proposition} The second author also proved the following: \begin{proposition} Let $X$ be a curve acted on by the group $G$.
+Concerning the jumps of the ramification filtration we have the following characterization: \begin{proposition} \cite[prop.
+2.3]{KontoZ} Let $X$ be a curve acted on by the group $G$.
 For every fixed point $P$ on $X$ we consider the corresponding faithful representation defined in proposition \ref{fai-rep-lemma}:

-Let be the pole numbers at $P$ that are $ \leq m_r$.
-If $G_{i}(P) > G_{i+1}(P)$, for $i\geq 1$, then $ i=m_r-m_k$, for some pole number $m_k$. \end{proposition} The notion of the ramification filtration can be defined also for more general discrete valued rings see \cite{SeL}.
-For the case of spectra $\O$ of local rings of the form $k[[t]]$ acted on by a group $G_0$, where $k$ is an algebraically closed field of characteristic $p>0$, we can pass from the local case to the global one.